Dedalus36/grimwild-roll20-character-sheet/README.md

 - **Mark Tracking**: Clickable fields with each attribute for mark tracking, which auto remove when used
 - **Condition Management**: Bloodied and Rattled condition tracking
 - **Custom Roll Templates**: Styled roll outputs
+- **All 12 Core Talents Available**: Core talents and any unique functionality will auto-enable when a recognized path is entered.
 - **Grimwild Companion API**: Accompanying optional API allows for autocalculations and enhanced results

 </div>